piotrcki/airgap-os/README.md

 # Introducing Airgap OS

-Airgap OS is a live amnesic operating system that prevent network communication.
+Airgap OS is a live amnesic operating system that prevents network communication.
 It is designed for security purposes.

 Here are some typical use-cases where Airgap OS may be useful: